Uncertainty-Guided Label Rebalancing for CPS Safety Monitoring: Background

 \textbf{UAV in Operation.} As depicted in Figure ~\ref{fig:uav-operation}, a typical UAV operation begins with a high-level mission plan that specifies a sequence of $m$ navigation waypoints $\{(x_i^w,y_i^w,z_i^w)\}_{i=0}^m$, where $(x_i^w,y_i^w,z_i^w)$ denotes the 3-D position of the $i\text{-th}$ waypoint.

 During operation, the UAV continuously acquires environmental information using onboard sensors, such as GPS.
 At the timestep $t$, the physical component of the UAV sends the system state vector $v_t=(x_t,y_t,z_t,r_t)$ to the cyber component for processing, including the current position $(x_t,y_t,z_t) $ and heading angle $r_t$.
 The PX4-Autopilot module computes the next desired state $v_t^d$ based on the mission plan, while the obstacle avoidance module (i.e., PX4-Avoidance) refines these by incorporating the current UAV state.
-It produces the modified state vector $v_t^s$, which is translated into control commands $a_t$ by the autopilot module to adjust the UAV's motion, including thrust, pitch, roll, and yaw.
+It produces the modified state vector $v_t^s$, which the autopilot module then translates into control commands $a_t$ to adjust the UAV's motion, including thrust, pitch, roll, and yaw.

 \textbf{UAV Uncertainty \& Safety } The closed-loop mission process enables the self-adaptation of UAVs in operation, but it is susceptible to \textit{uncertainties} in real-world applications, including sensor noise, weather variability, and unexpected obstacles.
 These uncertainties can be categorized into two types: (1) \emph{aleatoric uncertainty}, which stems from inherent randomness in the CPS or environment (e.g., sensor noise and weather influence); (2) \emph{epistemic uncertainty}, which arises from a lack of knowledge or incomplete models (e.g., novel obstacles or unmodeled dynamics in the environment)~\cite{abdar2021review}.
-Both types manifest as \emph{behavioral uncertainty}, characterized by inconsistencies in UAV behavior, such as erratic control signals or rapid changes in heading angles over a short period.
+Both types can manifest as observable kinematic irregularities in UAV behaviour, such as erratic control signals or rapid changes in heading angles over a short period.
+Following Khatiri et al.~\cite{superialist}, we refer to these observable kinematic irregularities as \emph{behavioral uncertainty}.
+Unlike uncertainty estimated by predictive models, such as MC Dropout\cite{gal2016dropout} and Deep Ensembles\cite{lakshminarayanan2017simple}, which quantifies uncertainty in model outputs, behavioral uncertainty characterizes the observed behavior of the system under test.
+In this work, behavioral uncertainty is learned from kinematic features and captures the overall uncertainty reflected in UAV behaviour, without separating it into aleatoric or epistemic uncertainty\cite{abdar2021review, superialist}.